-Bread and bakery deliveries to houses, early 20th century UK
+Bread and bakery deliveries to homes, early 20th century UK

-Deliveries were often made by young boys, possibly who had just left school at 14 and hoped to progress in the trade.
+Deliveries were usually made by young boys, known as 'baker's boys' with or without the apostrophe.
+They tended to have just left school at 14 and were hoping to progress in the trade.
 Children in the family were also used, often having to do the rounds before school.

 The baker's horse